Nilayan Chatterjee: Music career

+In 2026, he composed five songs for Rahool Mukherjee's Mon Maaney Na (2026 Bengali Film), marking the third collaboration between the director-music director duo.
+This film marks the debut of Ritwik Bhowmik in Bengali cinema as well as Hiya Chatterjee.

 Chatterjee has collaborated with prominent playback singers including Sonu Nigam, who reportedly returned his fee after recording a song for one of Chatterjee's projects upon learning it was for an independent film with a limited budget.

 On World Music Day 2023, Chatterjee shared his perspectives on the evolving Bengali music industry and the balance between commercial success and creative expression.

 Independent music

 Alongside his film work, Chatterjee has released independent music including lo-fi singles and EPs.
 His track "Apatoto Jai" was featured in a lo-fi version by The Times of India.
 He also released the Kacher Manush Original Motion Picture Soundtrack EP in 2022.

 Personal life

 Chatterjee was previously married to radio jockey RJ Ayantika.
 The couple announced their separation and Ayantika's second marriage in 2023.
 Despite their separation, they maintained a cordial relationship and were seen together at a friend's wedding after their divorce.